 Students are expected to participate in all online discussions.
 Not participating in an online discussion module will be reflected with a zero for the week and as an absence.
-Students with two or more absences will not receive credit for the course.
+Students with two absences will receive a one-letter grade deduction in their final grade; students with three absences will receive a two-letter grade deduction in their final grade; students with four absences will not receive credit for the course.